Prepared foods

 Keep anchovy paste tightly sealed in the refrigerator.
 It can last a long time but check for any off smell or appearance before use.

-Make-Ahead Freezer Breakfast Sandwiches That Save Your Mornings
+Meal Prep Breakfast Sandwiches That Will Save Your Mornings

 Shoprite Prepared Foods: Delicious Convenience You Can Trust